 Continue the Conversation:

 If you feel a little awkward asking personal questions right out of the gate, use your environment and surroundings to create conversation.
 Comment on the food and drinks.
 Ask about the venue or location.
-You can also ask general interest questions, like their favorite sports team or YouTube video.
+You also can ask general interest questions, such as their favorite sports team or YouTube video.

 - What are your favorite restaurants around here?